 |Books or book chapters in print||

-If the book is only in print, ask if it is available as an ebook.
-We may be able to purchase the ebook version either for unlimited users or several copies so that more than one student can use the ebook at the same time.
-If you only need one or two chapters from a book, see if we can scan those chapters and put them into Canvas/Course Reserves.
+If we own the book in print, ask if it is available as an ebook.
+We may be able to purchase the ebook either for unlimited users or several copies so that more than one student can use the ebook at the same time.
+If you only need one or two chapters from a book, we can scan up to 20% of the book.

 |eBooks||If the catalog says "Limited to one user at a time" and you think this will be a problem for a required reading, ask your Subject Librarian if we can upgrade the ebook to more copies or unlimited use.|